Librarians find creative ways to serve kids when buildings are closed for browsing

 How much: Free.

-For more information: Have a parent register at nationalbookfestival.com, so they can submit your questions to presenters.
+For more information: Have a parent register at loc.gov/bookfest, so they can submit your questions to presenters.